sprakash57/create-react-saga/README.md

 - Unit test included for starter kit code to get you started quickly.
 - Functional components and hooks approach.
 - `.babelrc` file provided in case you want to use latest ES6+ features.
 - Proper implementation of Redux-Saga for async calls without polluting redux actions.
+Thanks to [jsonplaceholder](https://jsonplaceholder.typicode.com) for its fake API service.
 - Boilerplate code is based on a real-world project done for one of my clients.
 - Constant maintenance and package updates.
 - Optimized bundle size for production.
 - Redux devtool integration with trace enabled.
+Download [redux-devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) extenstion to track saga calls.
 - Storybook.js to showcase your componet ahead of feature development.

 ## 💻 Technology Stack